Low and Middle Income Longitudinal Population Study Directory

 The Low and Middle Income Longitudinal Population Study Directory (LMIC LPS Directory) has been developed by the Institute for Fiscal Studies (IFS) on behalf of the Economic and Social Research Council (ESRC), the Medical Research Council (MRC) and the Wellcome Trust.

 It aims to provide a valuable resource for researchers, funders and those interested in understanding changing socio-economic and health circumstances, and to enhance opportunities for international and interdisciplinary research collaboration.
-Its development has been supported by the Global Challenges Research Fund, which funds cutting-edge research addressing challenges faced by LMICs.
+Its development has been supported by the Grand Challenges Research Fund, which funds cutting-edge research addressing challenges faced by LMICs.

 The LMIC LPS Directory is searchable by geographic location and/or topic and provides an initial summary of the details of each LMIC LPS included.
 In addition it provides a link to individual study websites, where further information and relevant contact details can be found.